 - Comprehensive personal travel insurance

-- Western style accommodation with electricity, toilets and running water
+- Western style, single-sex, shared accommodation with electricity, toilets and running water

 - Daily transport to and from projects, if required